netdata/netdata/src/daemon/README.md

 Linux reserves real memory (physical RAM) in pages (on x86 machines pages are 4KB each).
 So even if the system memory allocator is allocating huge amounts of virtual memory, only the 4KB pages that are actually used are reserving physical RAM.
-The **real memory** chart on Netdata application section, shows the amount of physical memory these pages occupy(it accounts the whole pages, even if parts of them are actually used).
+The **real memory** chart on a Netdata application section, shows the amount of physical memory these pages occupy (it accounts the whole pages, even if parts of them are actually used).

 ## Debugging